Independent NeuroScience Services

 For the right lab, the Assisted DIY approach offers several key advantages:

-The superuser model means your lab builds genuine internal know‑how about the microscope rather than outsourcing everything to the vendor.
+The superuser model and our open-design philosophy enable your lab to build genuine internal know‑how about the microscope rather than outsourcing everything to the vendor.
 That pays off in faster troubleshooting and better experimental design.

 Honest trade-offs